A quick look at some of the most common eye diseases diagnosed and often treated at Lifetime Eyecare

 Diabetic eye disease is a general term for a group of eye problems that can result from having type 1 or type 2 diabetes, including diabetic retinopathy, cataracts and glaucoma.

-While there is no cure for glaucoma, there are medications and surgery available that can help halt further vision loss.
+While there is no cure for glaucoma, there are medications and surgeries available that can help slow further vision loss.
 Early detection and regular eye exams are vital to slowing the progress of the disease.

 In most cases, reversing damage caused by AMD is not possible, but supplements, protection from sunlight, eating a balanced diet and quitting smoking can reduce the risk and progression of macular degeneration.
 For suggestions, speak with your eye care provider at Lifetime Eyecare.

 Say goodbye to dry eyes, relief is here!
 Dry eye disease occurs when the eye does not produce enough tears, the quality of the tears is poor, or the tears evaporate off the eye too quickly.
 Tears are necessary for maintaining the health of the eyes’ front surface and providing clear vision.
 If you think you have or are suffering from dry eyes, please consult with your doctor to help find a remedy personalized for you.